-The sequence of issuing RDSR instruction is: CS# goes low \rightarrow sending RDSR instruction code \rightarrow Status Register data out on SO.
+The sequence of issuing RDSR instruction is: CS# goes low→ sending RDSR instruction code→ Status Register data out on SO.

-Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
+Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
 The SIO[3:1] are don't care when during SPI mode.